Language

 Frequently Asked Questions

-Hexadecimal is a base-16 number system using 0-9 for the values 0–9 and A-F for 10–15.
+Hexadecimal is a base-16 number system that uses 0-9 for the values 0–9 and A-F for 10–15.
 Each hex digit represents 4 binary bits.
 For example, FF equals 255 in decimal.

 Why is hex used in programming?

-Hex is a compact way to represent binary data.
-One byte (8 bits) is written as exactly 2 hex digits.
-It is used for colors (#RRGGBB), memory addresses, MAC addresses, and debugging.
+Hex is a compact way to represent binary data: one byte (8 bits) is written as exactly 2 hex digits.
+It shows up in color codes (#RRGGBB), memory addresses, MAC addresses, and low-level debugging.

 No. Input is case-insensitive, so a5 and A5 produce the same result.
-Type whichever style is more comfortable.
+Type whichever style is more comfortable — the tool flags any character outside 0-9 and A-F.

 Can it handle very large hex numbers?